mroberts1/BOOTSTRA.386/manual/index.md

 Everyone's mouth is open in shock as the only sound I hear is Michael's squeaky shoes stepping down the carpeted hallway walking away.

 I shrug my shoulders and look around the room, "Alright, fuck it."
 I pause and look for negative reaction.
 Seeing none, I continue "I guess you're hired.
 See you Monday 9 am.
-You go by Claude right?"
+You go by Jay right?"

 "Yeah."

 Orion murmurs in disbelief, "We should get the security guard in here and see if that drawing makes sense to her as well".

-## Claude's world
+## Jay's world
 Everyone thinks time travel is going to be glamorous but really, you go back to a time before you were born as nobody.

 No friends, bank account, connections, place to live...